crisg0630/Cristian-SocialMedia-Site/README.md

 ## Purpose

 The purpose of this repository is to store all the code for my web application.
+This application is a social media website where users can post pictures, see other users' posts, and make comments on posts.

 ## Student Information